 - If you are indoors, take cover in the cellar or a small space (a closet or bathroom) in the interior of your home.
 If you can’t decide where to go, choose the bathroom.
 The bathtub is a good, solid structure to hunker down in.

 - Stay away from windows!

-- If you are outdoors, find a field or ditch away from items that can fly through the air and lie down as flat as you can.
+- If you are outdoors, find a field or ditch away from items that can fly through the air.
+Lie down as flat as you can.

-- If you have evacuated, do not return to your home until it is deemed safe to do so by local officials.
+- If you have evacuated your home, do not return until it is deemed safe to do so by local officials.